OR-Dept-Environmental-Quality/HAB_Shiny_app/ReadMe.md

 # Oregon Department of Environmental Quality Map Application for Freshwater Cyanobacteria Harmful Algal Blooms

 This web application provides an interactive map to view satellite derived data on cyanobacteria harmful algal blooms in freshwater ecosystems of Oregon.
 Satellite data come from the US EPA CyAN project (https://www.epa.gov/water-research/cyanobacteria-assessment-network-cyan) and are updated on a regular basis.

-Please check periodically for when the application will be available for online use.
+The application is availbe for online use at https://rstudioconnect.deq.state.or.us/content/9/.

 Notes:
 * This app is currently only available for DEQ staff who has access to //deqhq1/WQ-Share/Harmful Algal Blooms Coordination Team/HAB_Shiny_app.